Kathleen and Curtis Marble Professor in Cancer Research

 For budding yeast cells to leave mitosis and enter the next G1 phase the protein phosphatase Cdc14 needs to be activated.
 This activation step involves the dissociation of Cdc14 from an inhibitory subunit Cfi1/Net1, which binds to and sequesters the phosphatase in the nucleolus during G1, S phase and early mitosis.
 During anaphase Cdc14 is released from its inhibitor allowing it to become active and to bring about exit from mitosis.
 Two regulatory networks have been identified that control the association of Cdc14 with Cfi1/Net1.
 The Cdc14 early anaphase release network (FEAR network) promotes Cdc14 release from the nucleolus during early anaphase, whereas the Mitotic Exit Network (MEN) maintains Cdc14 in a released state during late stages of anaphase and telophase.

 Meiosis is a specialized cell cycle that leads to the formation of gametes.
 Defects in meiotic chromosome segregation are the leading cause of miscarriages and one of the leading causes of birth defects in humans.
-Understanding how meiotic chromosome segregation is regulated and how the mitotic chromosome segregation cycle is modulated to bring about the specialized meiotic chromosome segregation program is, thus, crucial if we were to uncover the molecular causes of chromosome mis-segregation during meiosis.
+Understanding how meiotic chromosome segregation is regulated and how the mitotic chromosome segregation cycle is modulated to bring about the specialized meiotic chromosome segregation program is, thus, crucial to uncover the molecular causes of chromosome mis-segregation during meiosis.

 During the meiotic cell cycle a single S-phase is followed by two consecutive nuclear divisions.
 During meiosis I, separation of homologous chromosomes occurs; segregation of sister chromatids takes place during meiosis II.
 For the meiotic chromosome segregation program to succeed, three meiosis-specific events need to take place: